odyslam/darkfi-starter/README.md

 [Tor](https://www.torproject.org/) and [Tailscale](https://tailscale.com) is used for networking.

-- `ircd` and `taud` are configured to receives data as **Tor hidden services**.
+- `ircd` and `taud` are configured to be exposed to the internet as **Tor hidden services**
 - `tailscale` is used for the connection between the user's device and the server.
-This is used so that the user can connect their IRC client or `tau` client from anywhere with ease.
+This is used so that the user can connect their IRC client or `tau` client from anywhere with ease

 ```
      ┌──────────┐          ┌────────────────┐          ┌───────────────────┐          ┌────┐              ┌─────────────┐             ┌───────────┐          ┌─────────┐